To oversee all of ALT’s services to individual members and to organisational members.

 Over many years in UCL, Jane has championed e-learning technologies and trained colleagues in their use.
 Jane gained her CMALT in 2013 and is now a CMALT mentor and assessor on UCL’s CMALT accreditation programme.
 Jane is a Senior Fellow of the Higher Education Academy (HEA) and also an assessor on UCL’s HEA fellowship accreditation programme.
 In the project management world, as well as her teaching, Jane is a Fellow of the Association for Project Management (APM) and, amongst other activities for the APM, an active member of the APM’s Membership Panel, responsible for awarding membership levels.
 Jane is particularly keen to promote recognition and accreditation of skills and experience through levels of professional membership.

-Head of Online Learning, University College of Estate Management
+Dean Online Education, University College of Estate Management

-Lynne Downey has been working for University College of Estate Management (UCEM) since January 2014 and is currently Head of Online Learning.
+Lynne Downey has been working for University College of Estate Management (UCEM) since January 2014 and is currently Dean Online Education.
 Lynne originally trained in IT and started her career as a computer games programmer.
 She moved into a Project Management role and has worked in various media sectors including telecoms and on-demand TV.
 After starting an OU Psychology degree in 2003 Lynne joined the OU as a Media Project Manager and has since worked exclusively in the online education sector both in HE and commercial organisations.
 Additionally Lynne has been an Associate Lecturer with the OU teaching Psychology.
-In her current role Lynne is responsible for the development and delivery of the learning material working closely with the Faculties and academic teams.
-She is also responsible for the learning technology that is used within UCEM to deliver learning and teaching.
+In her current role Lynne is responsible for the strategic approach and implementation of online education at UCEM.
+This includes the development and delivery of the learning material and the learning technology that is used within UCEM to deliver learning and teaching.